Martin-Antonov/LP-Task/README.md

 ### Visual Notes
 * The data is transformed a little, to conform to the Angular standards of writing - there is an interface, along with a mock-data function.
 * The data is converted to observable with 1s delay before "receiving" it, to mock a real http call.
-* A loading bar is displayed while the data is being "received".
+* A loading spinner is displayed while the data is being "received".
 * Scrollbars have been added.
 * Light animations on hover have been added.
-* Nav menu for the campaigns, which I have found in the vue template.
-I presume this will be implemented in the future.
+* Nav menu and a separate page for the campaigns have been added.
+I presume the campaigns task is for future implementation
 * Favicon and page title have been changed.

 ### Architectural decisions
 ![Architecture](architecture.jpg)
 * The application is split into a few folders (src/app/...)
-  * _/components_ - this is where generic components, not directly linked to a specific page would live.
+  * _/components_ - this is where generic ui components, not directly linked to a specific page would live.
 In this case the loading animation and nav bar
   * _/pages_ - There are two pages - audiences and campaigns.
 All page specific components are nested within these folders
   * _/services_ - where services for the specific pages are.
 There are interfaces and mock-data for each interface.
   * _shared_ - a set of global/util components, scss and, in the future, services.
 * The colours are defined in a palette scss map to be easily extensible in the future.
 Same applies for the margins/paddings/
-* There is a generic component - page-layout (inside _/shared_), which defines the page layout slots - header, content and left-nav (for the list).
-My presumption is that other pages will have a similar layout, so with Angular's content projection there is no need to write almost any css in the pages' components.
+* There is an abstract component - page-layout (inside _/shared_), which defines the page layout slots - header, content and left-nav (for the list).
+My presumption is that other pages will have a similar layout, so with Angular's content projection there is no need to write almost any css in the main pages' components.